Caliban-17/tessellation-test/README.md

 - 📊 Radial area gradients (larger central tiles)
 - 🔀 Maximized irregularity in tile sizes
 - 🧩 Interlocking tiles without gaps or overlaps
-- 🔍 Zoomed-in spherical topology for seamless continuity
+- 🔍 Spherical topology for seamless continuity

 The engine uses a mathematically grounded energy function based on multivariate calculus and gradient descent to achieve aesthetic and structural balance.

-## 🆕 Zoomed-in Spherical Approach
+## 🆕 Direct Spherical Approach

-The latest version implements a **zoomed-in spherical tessellation** to naturally achieve the boundaryless property:
+The latest version implements a **true spherical tessellation** to naturally achieve the boundaryless property:

-- 🌐 Points are projected onto a unit sphere
+- 🌐 Points are generated directly on a unit sphere surface
-- 🔍 Only a portion of the sphere is used (zoomed-in view)
+- 🔄 Spherical Voronoi tessellation is computed using SciPy's SphericalVoronoi
-- 🔄 Voronoi tessellation is computed on this portion
+- 📊 Region areas are calculated using spherical geometry principles
-- 📈 Results are projected back to 2D using an equal-area projection
+- 🧮 Optimization occurs directly on the sphere surface

-This approach eliminates the need to handle complex boundary conditions since we're not using the entire sphere surface - we're only working with a small patch of it, far from any boundary.
+This approach completely eliminates boundary conditions since a sphere has no boundaries.
+The tessellation forms a continuous outer crust with regions that interlock perfectly.

 ---

 ## 🧠 Mathematical Formulation

-The tessellation is optimized by minimizing a composite energy function over polygon vertices:
+The tessellation is optimized by minimizing a composite energy function over region vertices:

 \[
 \frac{\partial}{\partial v_{i,j}}\Biggl[